-The use of this property is deprecated; use storePasswordSecretId instead.
+The use of this property is deprecated.
+If the KeyStore is password-protected, use storePasswordSecretId.
 For more information, refer to the Deprecated section of the Release Notes.

 The secret ID of the password to access the HsmSecretStore.

 + For information about how IG manages secrets, refer to Secrets.